SamsonCodes/Decision-Tree/README.md

 # Decision-Tree
-A custom implementation of decision trees in Python.
+A custom implementation of a decision tree in Python.